-But, cortisol has what is known as a negative feedback effect on the pituitary gland.
-That is, as the level of cortisol in the bloodstream rises above a certain level, it turns down the amount of ACTH made by the pituitary.
+However, cortisol has what is known as a negative feedback effect on the pituitary gland.
+That is, as the level of cortisol in the bloodstream rises above a certain level, it turns down the amount of ACTH made by the pituitary gland.
 This means that the adrenal gland is then stimulated less and therefore less cortisol is made.
 So, the level of cortisol is kept within a certain range - just enough as is needed by the body.

 What causes abnormal levels of cortisol?